Want to build an exceptional customer support team for your software company? Each member needs first-rate tech qualifications, right? Wrong.

 We’ve already mentioned our support engineers have amazing technical skills.
 So how can less tech-savvy teammates help them improve?
 How about by encouraging them to share their expertise and become awesome teachers in the process?

 Einstein famously said, “If you can’t explain it simply, then you don’t understand it well enough.”
-Reps like me have the ability to help Customer Support Engineers deepen their expertise by forcing them to practice the “explain it simply” part.
+Customer support reps have the ability to help Customer Support Engineers deepen their expertise by forcing them to practice the “explain it simply” part.

 Being able to effectively educate and explain complex issues in accessible, clear language is critical for providing sound support, particularly at Intercom.
 Change happens fast in our company – we ship product updates and new features every day.
 To keep up with this rapid growth rate and provide great customer support, it’s vital to have an effective communication strategy in place.